gencat/gobierto-budgets-comparator-gen-cat/INSTALL.md

 4.1 - Run `rake secret` in your dev environment and paste the result as `secret_key_base`

-4.2 - Paste your Rollbar API key.
-If you don't use Rollbar, leave that variable in blank

-4.3 - Update the URL of the ElasticSearch in case you use a remote server
+4.2 - Update the URL of the ElasticSearch in case you use a remote server

-4.4 - Paste your Mailchimp API Key
+4.3 - Paste your Mailchimp API Key

-4.5 - Paste Amazon credentials
+4.4 - Paste Amazon credentials

 5 - Deploy the site